 The Independent recently reported on the decision by leading pharmaceutical companies to scale down their research into drugs for Alzheimer’s Disease and dementia.
 The drugs are not working as hoped, they can make symptoms worse, and the drugs companies don’t want to take any more financial risk.

-In today’s article Angela Sherman, director of Care To Be Different, shares her personal view on why she believes this development could be a good thing.
+In today’s article Care To Be Different share their personal view on why she believes this development could be a good thing.
 She shares her thoughts on drugs vs. nutrition, and why elderly people in care homes with dementia and other diseases are trapped in a system that keeps them sick…

 There are 14,000 care homes for elderly people in the UK.
 Few, if any, provide the kind of nutrition or hydration that can in any way be considered therapeutic.
 And yet their residents are often gravely ill.